softwaresaved/fair-research-software/episodes/08-code-correctness.md

 ### Evaluating code coverage

-Generate the code coverage report for your software using the `python3 -m pytest --cov --cov-report=html` command, inspect it and and extract the following information:
+Generate the code coverage report for your software using the `python3 -m pytest --cov --cov-report=html` command.

+Inspect the `htmlcov` folder created by the above command in the root directory of your propject, then open the `htmlcov/index.html` file in a Web browser and extract the following information:

 a.
 What proportion of the code base is currently "not" exercised by the test suite?
 b.
 Which functions in our code base are currently untested?

 ::: solution

 a.
-You can find this information on the "Files" tab of the HTML report.
+You can find this information on the "Files" tab of the HTML report saved in the `htmlcov/index.html` file.
 The proportion of the code base NOT covered by our tests is 68% (100% - 32%) - this may differ for your version of the code.
 b.
 You can find this information on the "Functions" tab of the HTML report.